 Figure 2 illustrates Stage 2, an architecture eliminating the production of OLAP DB in Teradata.
 Instead, data is transferred from existing staging storage directly to GCP.
 This stage builds on top of Stage 1 by enhancing the ETL section of the architecture while keeping the Analyze and Acquire layers intact.

 Stage 2 also reduces the number of ETL steps.
 It takes advantage of serverless cloud tools for ETL.
 Compared to the Stage 1 architecture, Stage 2 delivers a more optimal solution.
 However, it requires initial ramp-up time to gain expertise with the new tools to perform intensive data cleansing and transformations.
-Stage 3 further enhances this operation by connecting input systems directly to the cloud.
+Stage 3 further enhances this operation by connecting input systems directly to the GCP.

 The following highlights the pros and cons of Stage 2 compared to other stages.